ShashankJReddy/Data-Structures/README.md

 # Data-Structures
-This repo gives the source code of Fundamental Algorithms and Data Structures in C along with their creation and opeation.
+This repo gives the source code of Fundamental Algorithms and Data Structures in C along with their creation and operations performed on them.